vectorlyte/Stock_API_app/README.md

 3. Enter your key into the .env_sample file and rename the file to .env.

-4. Start the mode server by entering these commands into the terminal:
+4. Start the node server by entering these commands into the terminal:
    "cd server" followed by "node server.js".

 5. Now just host the website on your local machine.
 An easy way to do this is by using the Live Server extension on VS Code.